Wiise Privacy Policy

 Wiise may use your personal information for the purpose of marketing its services.

-If you do not want to receive marketing material from us, you can contact us as detailed below:
+If you do not want to receive marketing material from us, you can contact us as detailed below: for electronic communications, you can click on the unsubscribe function in the communication.

 4. Privacy on our websites